hyperledger/toc/governing-documents/security-template.md

 ### Report Intakes

-The Hyperledger PROJECT project has the following ways to submit security vulnerabilities.
+Hyperledger PROJECT has the following ways to submit security vulnerabilities.
 While the security team members will do their best to respond to bugs disclosed in all possible ways, it is encouraged for bug finders to report through the following approved channels: